MicrosoftDocs/OData-docs/Odata-docs/changelog/aspnetcoreodata-8x.md

  * Trim forward slashes from route prefix.
  * Fixed overwriting of the ODataUriResolver, received upstream from DI (e.g. AlternateKeysODataUriResolver).
  * Add TryGetNestedPropertyValue in DeltaOfT
+     Be noted: TryGetNestedPropertyValue has been added accidentally as public, it will be internal in the next version.
+               Please use TryGetPropertyValue except TryGetNestedPropertyValue.
  * Update the model builder dependency to 1.0.8
  * Move the timezone setting for ODataQuerySetting to EnableQuery executing
  * Add EnablePropertyNameCaseInsensitive for Conventional routing